Zheren1999/optimization-the-cross-sectional-geometry-of-a-doubly-clamped-beam-/README.md

-# Optimization the cross-sectional geometry of a double - clamped beam
+# Optimization of the cross-sectional geometry of a double - clamped beam
 Consider the double-clamped beam with a distributed load.
 The cross-section is constructed with two parabolic curves in the form ***b(y)*** that depend on ***b<sub>t</sub>, b<sub>w</sub>*** and ***h***.
 Distributed load has a parabolic shape ***p(x)*** that depend on the ***p<sub>max</sub>, p<sub>min</sub>*** and ***L***.
 The Young's modulus of the material is ***E***, the yield stress is ***σ<sub>y</sub>***, and the deflection is ***u(x)***.

 Our goal is to optimize the cross-sectional geometry of a double-clamped beam.
 We can consider ***10*** tasks to get the solution for this goal.